Geometric framework to predict structure from function in neural networks: Certain synapses, the general treatment

-Since the parameters $e_y, e_{s\x}$, and $e_u$ cannot be set independently, it is convenient to reparameterize Eq. \ref{ycritical} as
+Since the parameters $e_y, e_{s\x}$, and $e_u$ cannot be set independently, it is convenient to reparameterize Eq.~(\ref{ycritical}) as

 where $e_p^2 = 1 - e_u^2$, $r_y^2 = e_y^2/e_p^2$, $r_{s\x}^2 = e_{s\x}^2/(e_p^2 - e_y^2)$, and all three composite parameters can be independently set between 0 and 1.
-Conceptually, $r_y$ and $r_{s\x}$ merely normalize $e_y$ and $e_{s\x}$ by their maximal values, and $e_p$ is the projection of $\eh$ into the activity-constrained subspace spanned by both constrained and semi-constrained dimensions.
-As expected, $\ycr$ is a decreasing function of $r_y^2$ and $e_p^2$ and an increasing function of $r_{s\x}^2$ (Fig.~\ref{fig:certaintygeometry}D). \vs {\bf Numerical illustration of the certainty condition:} To illustrate and verify the theory numerically, we first simulated a small neural network of three input neurons and three driven neurons across many weights (Fig.~\ref{fig:zeroerror}A).
-We supposed that each driven neuron has three inputs, and we constrained weights with two orthonormal stimulus responses.
-Appendix D contains complete simulation details for Fig.~\ref{fig:zeroerror}.
-In brief, we set $W=1$ for all simulations and randomly screened weights to comprehensively characterize the connectivity parameters that can implement a two-parameter family of responses,
+Conceptually, $r_y$ and $r_{s\x}$ merely normalize $e_y$ and $e_{s\x}$ by their maximal values, and $e_p$ is the projection of $\eh_m$ into the activity-constrained subspace spanned by both constrained and semi-constrained dimensions.
+One could also interpret $r_{s\x}$ as quantifying the effect of threshold nonlinearity.
+For instance, $r_{s\x}=0$ describes the case where all semi-constrained dimensions are effectively constrained, but $r_{s\x}$ increases as some of the semi-constrained dimensions start to behave like unconstrained dimensions.
+As expected, $\ycr$ is a decreasing function of $r_y^2$ and $e_p^2$ and an increasing function of $r_{s\x}^2$ (Fig.~\ref{fig:projections}C). \vs {\bf Regarding non-orthogonal input patterns:} While a complete treatment of the certainty condition for generally correlated input patterns is beyond the scope of this paper, we could find a conservative bound for $y$-critical that may be useful when patterns are close to being orthogonal.
+The details of the derivation are discussed in the final subsection of Appendix A.